 Views on the future and frequencies of the terrestrial network and on the development of television

 On 28 September 2020, the Finnish newspaper Maaseudun Tulevaisuus published an article discussing the Finnish Broadcasting Company’s letter to the Minister of Transport and Communications, Timo Harakka.
 The letter urged faster progress in measures regarding communications policy and legislation that would ensure sufficient frequencies and telecom operator investments in 5G networks.
-This would allow the Finnish Broadcasting Company to transfer television broadcasting entirely to broadband networks in the future.

 The article attracted no shortage of attention in the media.
 It’s no wonder – if implemented, the proposals of the Finnish Broadcasting Company would have a significant effect on how Finns can use television services in the future.
 There are three main points: